PostHog/posthog.com/contents/blog/clickhouse-vs-elasticsearch.md

 #### Clusters

 A cluster is a group of nodes.
 Many applications only have one cluster, though some may have multiple clusters spread over different geographies to serve clients with lower latency.
 Each Elasticsearch cluster has a single master node that helps delegate and manage other nodes.

-#### Elasticsearch summary

-Elasticsearch extends Apache Lucene’s inverted index, providing structure and scalability to handle massive amounts of data.
-Elasticsearch’s system allows for robust replication, search, and distribution of data.

-### Zooming into Clickhouse’s Structure
+### Clickhouse’s structure explained

 ClickHouse is engineered to process data in a massive, consolidated place.
 Unlike Elasticsearch, ClickHouse’s optimizations don’t happen through distributing data, but by efficiently pre-processing it in anticipation of queries.